bartificer/programming-by-stealth/docs/pbs36.md

 I’ve zipped up my solution to the previous assignment, a sample file that accompanies this instalment, and the starting point for the next assignment which you can [download here](https://www.bartbusschots.ie/s/wp-content/uploads/2017/06/pbs36.zip) or [here on GitHub](https://cdn.jsdelivr.net/gh/bbusschots/pbs-resources/instalmentZips/pbs36.zip).

-# Matching Postcast Episode 492
+# Matching Podcast Episode 492

 Listen Along: Chit Chat Accross the Pond Episode 492